mkmad/open-vpn/README.md

 4. Follow the prompts to confirm the deployment.

+**Note:** Terraform will install all the necessary binaries, create config files and the startup script will also push all the client files to the storage bucket for easy maintainence.

-## OpenVPN Setup
+## OpenVPN Setup (Manually)

-All the OpenVPN setup steps are taken care of by the VM script during Terraform instance creation.
+All the OpenVPN setup steps are taken care by the VM's **startup script** during Terraform instance creation.

 Run the following script with the required parameters if you need to `recreate` the OpenVPN server or Client configuration files: